-This opinion letter is solely for the use of the Companies in connection with the Registration Statement.
+The opinion letter expressed herein is solely for the use of the Companies in connection with the Registration Statement.
 This opinion may not be relied on by any other person or in any other connection without our prior written approval.
 This opinion is limited to the matters set forth herein, and no other opinion should be inferred beyond the matters expressly stated.